-Brandon Cronenberg’s sci-if horror film ultimately falls flat, but teases at a innovatory career to come
+Brandon Cronenberg’s sci-fi horror film ultimately falls flat, but teases at an innovatory career to come

 On the scenic coast of a fictional country, the sun is warm, the sky perfectly blue, the water still, and the rocks splattered in cum.
 In Brandon Cronenberg’s Infinity Pool, everything is as picturesque as it is perverse—a quality that is, of course, matched by its leading actors.
 Mia Goth is immense—a monstrous femme fatale, her doll-like features equal parts tempting and terrifying.
 Alexander Skarsgård flickers from serene to scared to sinister in mere moments.
 The pair are haunting, and their moral corruption excruciatingly entertaining.
 But the rest of the cast is left flat, never even developing enough to fade into narrative obscurity, instead meandering as shadows of characters that are never quite filled in.

 The film’s concept is its crux: Failed novelist James Foster (Skarsgård) and his wealthy wife Em (Cleopatra Coleman) encounter another couple at a luxe resort on the waters of Li Tolqan.
 Gabi (Goth) and Alban (Jalil Lespert) are regulars who tempt them to cross the razor-wire fence that divides the traveling elite from the region’s poor locals.
 Their drunken waterfront picnic ends at dark, and James hops behind the wheel to drive them back, hitting a man in the process.